ryan-j-h/ej-app/README.md

 Users may choose one or many counties in these calculations, as long as all are in the same state.

+## GitHub Workflow

+RSEI data were downloaded and read in locally using the scripts `read-aggr-rsei-microdata.R` and `read-gridblock-xwalks.R` due to their large sizes.
+Links are provided at the top of the files for replication.
+RSEI data were processed using `wrangle-rsei-xwalk.R`, using calculations as described at https://ryan-j-h.shinyapps.io/Explore-EJ/ to convert the geography of RSEI data from their original 810 x 810 m grid to block group level.

+ACS data are pulled from the Census API using the `tidycensus` package upon request in any one of the tabs of the app.

 ## References

 RSEI:
 https://www.epa.gov/rsei/ways-get-rsei-results

 https://www.epa.gov/sites/production/files/2016-03/documents/rsei-data-dictionary-v234.pdf

 https://www.epa.gov/sites/production/files/2014-03/documents/rsei_methodology_v2_3_2.pdf

 https://www.epa.gov/rsei/understanding-rsei-results

 Inspiration:
 https://oehha.ca.gov/calenviroscreen/report/calenviroscreen-30

 https://www.enviro-lawyer.com/EJTools.html

 http://www.justicemap.org/index.php

 Coding:
 https://sites.temple.edu/psmgis/2017/07/26/r-shiny-task-create-an-input-select-box-that-is-dependent-on-a-previous-input-choice/